 My teaching career began in 1998 as a teacher of English and Drama in a girls’ grammar school.
 During my career I have taken on a range of leadership roles, first when co-ordinating a whole school approach to literacy and later as a member of the senior team.
 Whilst children are children wherever you travel, I believe there is something very special about the students at Lincoln Castle Academy who are an endless source of joy.

 I am very fortunate to have two young children who ensure that I make time for trampolining and play-doh at the weekends and keep me balanced!
 As a former Head of English, I am passionate about reading and culture and enjoy running in my free time.

 Clerk to the Governors - Ms Dawn Andrews

 I started working at Yarborough School, now Lincoln Castle Academy in January 2005 following a 25 year career in accountancy within the motor industry.
 I made the transition from accountancy into school life when my own children were starting infant school, allowing me to spend valuable time with them during the school holidays.

-I have a wide and varied role as Office Manager, Marketing Support, Clerk to the Governing Body and Company Secretary for the Academy of Lincoln Trust.
-During the ten years working at Lincoln Castle Academy I have acquired a huge amount of knowledge regarding the running of the school, pupil progress/attainment and welfare of students.
+I have a wide and varied role as Office Manager, Marketing Support, Clerk to the Governing Body.
+During the sixteen years working at Lincoln Castle Academy I have acquired a huge amount of knowledge regarding the running of the school, pupil progress/attainment and welfare of students.
 I thoroughly relish within my role dealing with staff, students and parents.
-I enjoy working with and offering support to our Governors and Directors, all of whom come from a wide career spectrum, providing their expertise and guidance to the Academy.
+I enjoy working with and offering support to our Governors, all of whom come from a wide career spectrum, providing their expertise and guidance to the Academy.